yuds2002/eskom-se-push-loadshedding-times/README.md

 # esp-loadshedding-times

-Get the loadshedding times for the day, and send a webhook via IFTTT to update your Google Calendar
+Get the loadshedding times for the day, and send a webhook via Make to update your Google Calendar

 # Prerequisites: